tlegoc/FFTWater/README.md

+# NOTE

+This project doesn't yet work.
+I had previous results look "good" but they weren't correct.
+I am trying to finish it, but for some reason my maths are incorrect, and I can't find where, resulting in a heightmap that is technically correct yet its values are very low, resulting in no visible displacement.
+I taking a break on this project as of 12/09/2024, as I can't find the problem.

 # FFTWater

-~~Ocean simulation using Jerry Tessendorf's algorithm.
-Phillips spectrum, then using intel's sligthly modified FFT algorithm.~~
+WIP Ocean simulation using Jerry Tessendorf's algorithm.
+Phillips spectrum, then using intel's sligthly modified FFT algorithm.

 TODO : Phong shading instead of default URP with max metalness and smoothness.